Silic0nS0ldier/CarShareApp/README.md

 IMG: Pending but, http://localhost:8888/
 Adminer: http://localhost:5050/

 To get running, just use `docker-compose up`.
 Dependencies will be automatically installed, and thanks to volume mapping changes will be immediately applied to the running containers.
+The command can be run from the root project folder and all folders it contains.

-To stop use `ctrl + c` in the console previously used.
+To stop use `ctrl + c` in the console previously used. (or use `docker-compose down` if you managed to close the console)

+To reset everything, run `docker-compose rm`.

 ### Troubleshooting